 On March 11, 2020, the World Health Organization ("WHO") declared the novel coronavirus contagious disease outbreak and related adverse public health developments ("COVID-19") a global pandemic and recommended containment and mitigation measures worldwide.
-While the continued severity of the pandemic and its impact on the economic environment is uncertain, the Company continues to monitor its status closely.
-The Company's priority during the COVID-19 pandemic is the protection and safety of its employees and customers and it continues to follow the recommended guidelines of applicable government and health authorities.
-Despite being deemed as an essential retailer in its core markets, the Company experienced a negative impact on FY 2022 sales in certain markets.
+While the WHO has declared an end to the COVID-19 pandemic on or about May 5, 2023, the lasting impacts of the pandemic and its impact on the economic environment is uncertain.
+The public health crisis caused by COVID-19 and the actions taken and continuing to be taken by governments, businesses and the public have adversely affected, and may continue to adversely affect, our business, financial condition, and results of operations.